-I we look to the oficial definition of the Digital Commerce Institute, then:
+Let’s look at the oficial definition of the Digital Commerce Institute:

 Digital entrepreneurs are entrepreneurs focused exclusively on digital commerce, and digital commerce is “a subset of e-commerce used to delineate companies that create digital products and services that are marketed, delivered, and supported completely online.”

-So anything that goes from e-books, courses, software, membership sites, etc, are all digital products that if the business only deals with them it means it’s a internet enterprise.
+Anything from e-books, courses, software, to membership sites, etc, is a digital product and if the business only deals with these it means it’s a digital enterprise.

-- Flexibility – the most obvious advantage is very similiar to a analogic entrepreneur, you are your own boss so you decide your own working schedule.
-But a digital businessman gains extra lexibility because he can be anywhere, so traveling can easily become part of your new lifestyle
+- Flexibility – the most obvious advantage is very similiar to that of an analogic entrepreneur: you are your own boss so you decide your own working schedule.
+But a digital businessman gains extra flexibility because he/she can be anywhere, so traveling can easily become part of your new lifestyle

-- Low investment – when you can start a business with 50 dollars where you sell products all over the world, it speaks for itself.
-Low investment upfront, which in a way is a lower risk for your endeavour.
-Even if it is a capital intensive business model, most of the cases you have low cost techniques to validate your idea with a high degree of confidence.
+- Low investment – when you can start a business selling products all over the world with just 50 dollars, it speaks for itself: low investment upfront which, in a way, is a lower risk for your endeavour.
+Even if it is a capital-intensive business model, in most cases, you can use low-cost techniques to validate your idea with a high degree of confidence.

-- HR access – when you work 100% online, you can have all your workers from all over the world which increases exponentially the chances of getting great professionals
+- HR access – when you work 100% online, you can have all your workers from all over the world which exponentially increases the chance of hiring great professionals

 - Scalability – probably the biggest reason we are in the tech startup era, the scalability opportunities.
-When you sell online you have access to more than hal of the planet.
-How many years does a brick and mortar business takes to reach that point?
+When you sell online you have access to more than half of the planet.
+How many years does a brick and mortar business take to reach that point?

 - Impact – because you have scale, that means you can potentially reach billions of people.
-If you start r have an ethical business with social or environment concerts your impact in our society will be huge.
+If you start an ethical business with social or environmental concerns, your impact on society will be huge.
 Remember, with great power, comes great responsibility.

 - Quick learner and continuous improvement – it’s a cliche saying that we should always be willing to learn new stuff to succeed, society does not stop and new things are always showing up.
-The problem is that in the digital world the speed of innovation is staggering, one minute you are a master next you lost the train completely.
-You need to be humble and a fast learner because there is no time, when you finish reading this article what I’m saying here may be obsolete. 🙂
+The problem is that in the digital world, the speed of innovation is staggering, one minute you are a master next you lost the train completely.
+You need to be humble and a fast learner because there is no time, when you finish reading this article what I’m saying here might be obsolete!

 - Grit and mistake growth – resilience is the key of the game, because the entry barrier is so low you will tend to experiment different approaches and most of them will fail.
 But failures are key important lessons, by learning why they did not work you will take valuable knowledge for what will work.
 Having grit is what will give you the energy to overcome all those failures until you reach success.